OfflineIMAP/imapfw/README.md

 Reviews, feedbacks and pull requests are welcome, too. ,-)

 > Side note: I'm convinced that sooner is better when it's about reviews and
 > feedbacks.
-Once features you'll need will be implemented, it might be harder
+Once features you need will be implemented, it might be harder
-> and take a longer time to get things improved.
+> to get things improved and take a longer time.

 [subscribe]: http://lists.alioth.debian.org/mailman/listinfo/offlineimap-project